VitorComin/VitorComin/README.md

 ### Hey there! 👋

-My name is Vitor Gabriel Comin, a Bachelor's student in Information Systems at Univille, currently in the last semester.
+My name is Vitor Comin, a Bachelor's student in Information Systems at Univille, currently in the last semester.

 Currently working as a Full-Stack Developer at Tiflux.